I am currently a licensed contractor performing remodeling services for residential and commercial customers in

 Insulating on the Exterior Roof Surface

-Insulating a flat roof from the outside is probably the most popular method for commercial roofs but can be utilized for residential flat roofs also.
+Insulating a flat roof from the outside is probably the most popular method for commercial roofs but can be utilized for residential roofs also.
 This is done by applying a strong adhesive to the foam board, laying it down on the roof surface, and securing it with washer head nails.
 Then the rubber waterproof membrane adheres to the surface of the foam board.
 Two or more layers of foam board are normally used in this application to achieve the needed R-value.
 Again, no ventilation needs to be present.
 In this application, the ceiling joist spaces may remain empty.
 Always remember that if this method is used, the rim joists still need to be insulated to keep the insulation continuous from roof to wall to avoid moisture and air infiltration issues.

 Insulating the Ceiling

 This method of insulating from the inside is not recommended because the ceiling height would have to drop at least 4 inches to meet code requirements.
 It also makes the future addition of lighting or hardware very difficult.

 As you can see, there are limited options available that are truly correct ways to insulate and air seal without having moisture or air infiltration issues.
 This is why flat ceilings are not a popular construction method for residential use.
 However, if the proper insulation methods and materials are used, you can have a wonderfully insulated roof.